How to maximize your small apartment

 To truly add your own flair, frame and hang artwork on the walls.
 Create gallery walls to draw your eyes up to the ceiling and around the room.
 When adding your items, always keep multi-functionality in mind – that cute jar you just bought?
 Use it to store your keys in a decorative way.

 Above all, keep your space simple, but don’t forget to be yourself.
 Adding your own personal touches is what will turn your apartment into a home regardless of the size.
 Don’t be nervous to play around and move things until you’re left with a space you love.
 Who knew maximizing your small apartment space could be so easy!

 Author bio for this guest post

 Anastashia is a Content Creator at Guiker.
-There, they facilitate the relationship between landlord and tenant offering solutions that accommodate both parties.
+Guiker facilitates the relationship between landlord and tenant, offering solutions that accommodate both parties.

-She is currently responsible for all social media platforms, their blog, and content creation for the latter.
+She is currently responsible for all social media platforms as well as for their blog and its content creation.

-Tell us if you want to Write for us.
+We encourage you to reach out if you want to write for us.